run-llama/auto_rfp/CONTRIBUTING.md

 ### Environment Variables

-Create a `.env.local` file with these variables:
+Create a `.env` file with these variables:

 ```bash
 # Database